sympower/sympower-composite-actions/README.md

 * `fallback-name` **optional** - Fallback name to use for `component` and `service` fields in `auto-deploy` JSON files if either of those are missing.
 If not declared then repository name is used as the fallback name.
 * `deploy-group` - Deployment group name to use when calling deployment to choose which.
+* `require-approval` - If set to `true` then the deployment will require approval before it can be deployed, otherwise would be deployed without user interaction.

 Example of usage:
 ```yaml